julianazanelatto/data_transformation_with_python_mysql_mongodb/README.md

     client = MongoClient('mongodb://user:password@host:port/')
     db = client['your_database_name']  # Replace 'your_database_name' with your desired database name
     collection = db['your_collection_name']  # Replace 'your_collection_name' with your desired collection name

+To be able to connect to the MongoDB Database on Atlas you need to install another package: "pymongo[srv]"

+    > python3.10 -m pip install "pymongo[srv]"

 Step 5: Data Ingestion into MongoDB